WearableComputerLab/UnityWindowManagement/README.md

-The project is based on two mature github and rewrite some functions：
+The project is based on two mature github projects and rewrite some functions：

 https://github.com/hecomi/uWindowCapture